STMicroelectronics/STMems_Machine_Learning_Core/application_examples/lsm6dsox/Yoga pose recognition/README.md

 *Source of images: Wikipedia.
 [Front view](https://commons.wikimedia.org/wiki/File:Tadasana_Yoga-Asana_Nina-Mel.jpg) and [Side view](https://commons.wikimedia.org/wiki/File:Chaturanga-Dandasana_low_Yoga-Asana_Nina-Mel.jpg).*

-## 3 - Decision Tree output values
+## 3 - Machine Learning Core configuration

+The **Machine Learning Core (MLC)** is configured to run at 104 Hz, computing features on windows of 52 samples, therefore the Decision Tree classifier output is updated two times per second (104 Hz / 52 = 2 Hz).

+Three different features are computed:

+- Mean on accelerometer X axis
+- Mean on accelerometer Y axis
+- Mean on accelerometer Z axis

+One decision tree with around 20 nodes has been configured to detect the different classes.
+A meta-classifier has not been used.

 The Decision Tree classifiers detects 14 different classes corresponding to 12 different Yoga positions (see picture below) and 2 Non-Yoga position (Standing still and in motion).
 The output of the Decision Tree classifier is stored in the register MLC0_SRC (address 70h).

-This is the list of values that the MLC0_SRC register can have and the corresponding class label:
+- MLC0_SRC (70h) register values
   - 0 = Boat Pose
   - 1 = Bow Pose
   - 2 = Bridge
   - 3 = Child's Pose
   - 4 = Cobra's Pose
   - 5 = Downward-Facing Dog
   - 6 = Meditation Pose
   - 7 = Plank
   - 8 = Seated Forward Bend
   - 9 = Standing in Motion
   - 10 = Standing Still
   - 11 = The Extended Side Angle
   - 12 = The Tree
   - 13 =  Upward Plank

 ![SensorTileBoxYogaPoses](./SensorTileBoxYogaPoses.jpg)